-

 Chez Vrony, up in the hamlet of Findeln, is another fabulous eatery.
 It is has particularly delectable pasta with prawns and wild mushrooms.
 In the same hamlet is the excellent Findlerhof with lovely views from its terraces and a conservatory for bad weather days.
 Rosti and sweet omelettes are the specialities at Stafelalp.
 Fluhalp has live music, the best views and yet more great food.

-Just below Riffelalp Resort on Gornergrat is Alphitta is a rustic wood-panelled mountain hut with live music and lots of atmosphere.
-This is now run by Dave Murphy and his partner Tanja Siemerink, both previously of the hotel and restaurant at Schwarzsee.
-Dave is a talented musician and front a popular band that plays on the terrace at lunchtime, as well as at various evening venues around the resort.
+Just below Riffelalp Resort on Gornergrat, Alphitta is a rustic wood-panelled mountain hut with live music and lots of atmosphere.
+This is run by Dave Banks and his partner Tanja Siemerink, both previously of the hotel and restaurant at Schwarzsee.
+Dave is a talented musician and fronts a popular band that sometimes plays on the terrace at lunchtime, as well as at various evening venues around the resort.

 …and one of the top ski resorts in the Alps for dining out